Nitish rules out return to NDA, BJP says won't take back even if he begs | Politics

 Notably, a section of the media has been speculating that Kumar was unhappy with the opposition INDIA coalition not naming him as the convener and that his exchange of pleasantries with Prime Minister Narendra Modi at the recent G20 event in New Delhi had more to it than what meets the eye.

-However, the septuagenarian seemed displeased with the kite flying as he snapped, ''What rubbish are you talking (Kya faltu baat karte hain)'', even as Yadav, who stood by his side, grinned at the exchange.
+However, the septuagenarian seemed displeased with the kite flying as he snapped, ''Kya faltu baat karte hain (What rubbish are you talking)'', even as Yadav, who stood by his side, grinned at the exchange.

 He also responded to queries on future activities of the Indian National Developmental Inclusive Alliance (INDIA) and voiced disapproval of his party colleagues calling him a ''prime minister material''.